Calsign/APDE/README.md

 Before you begin to use APDE, it is important to understand some differences between the desktop PDE and APDE.

 Firstly, the sketch's name is determined by the name of the sketch folder, but the main sketch file / tab does not need to have this name.
 Presently, there is no concept of a "main" tab; I think that this is a beneficial re-thinking of the sketch's structure.
-It makes more sense because this is the way because all of the tabs are combined anyway, without regard for any "main" tab, except that the "main" tab is added first.
+It makes more sense because all of the tabs are combined anyway, without regard for any "main" tab, except that the "main" tab is added first.
 Consequently, the default name of the initial tab is just "sketch", and it will likely stay that way the majority of simple applications.
 I may end up changing this functionality to mimic the PDE, though, if it is necessary purely for compatibility if I implement Git integration, for example.

 The default sketch name is "sketch", unlike the PDE, which creates a new sketch name based on the date / time for every new sketch.
 As such, the name "sketch" is also invalid, and this sketch cannot be saved.
 It must be renamed first.
 I may change this, as well, to make it easier to use...